ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-Version 0.8.11 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
+Version 0.8.12 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
 A new `examples/create_annotations.rs` example demonstrates the extended functionality.

+Version 0.8.11 adds the `PdfAppearanceMode` enum and the `PdfFormFieldCommon::appearance_stream()` and `PdfFormFieldCommon::appearance_mode_value()` functions, then uses these to improve the implementations of both `PdfFormRadioButtonField::is_checked()` and `PdfForm::field_values()` to take appearance streams into account when determining which checkboxes or radio buttons are selected in an embedded form.

 Version 0.8.10 adds new matrix math functions to `PdfMatrix`, the new `PdfRect::transform()` and `PdfMatrix::apply_to_points()` functions for applying transformation matrices directly to rectangles